ethereum-node/merchantApi/README.md

 - **For UTXO based coins, like: BTC/BCH/LTC...**, merchants can trust **unconfirmed** payments when **rbf** is false.
 The merchant can ship the digital contents immediately in this sutiation.

 > - Unconfirmed payments with **rbf** equals to true, can be canceled in technical very easily.
 If merchants trust such payments, they should have a mechanism to get their goods back if the payments get canceled.
-> - Merchants should get well prepared for handle notification of status 9, to deal with payments cancelation.
+> - Merchants should get well prepared for handle notification of paymentStatus 9, to deal with payments cancelation.